libretro/docs/docs/guides/input-joypad-drivers.md

-# RetroArch input and joypad drivers
+# RetroArch input and controller drivers

 RetroArch makes use of two input systems in order to support the full range of input devices available across RetroArch's supported platforms.